 (a) The State Board of Elections shall have authority to approve types, makes, and models of voting systems for use in elections and referenda held in this State.
 Only voting systems that have been approved by the State Board shall be used to conduct elections under this Chapter, and the approved systems shall be valid in any election or 1 2 referendum held in any county or municipality.
 The State Board may, upon request of a 3 local board of elections, authorize the use of a voting system not approved for general 4 use.
 Only voting systems that have been certified by the State Board of Elections in 5 accordance with the procedures and subject to the standards set forth in this section and 6 that have not been subsequently decertified shall be permitted for use in elections in this 7 State.
 Those certified voting systems shall be valid in any election held in the State or in 8 any county, municipality, or other electoral district in the State.
 Subject to all other 9 applicable rules adopted by the State Board of Elections and, with respect to federal 10 elections, subject to all applicable federal regulations governing voting systems, paper ballots marked by the voter and counted by hand shall be deemed a certified voting 11 system.
-The State Board may certify additional voting systems only if they meet the 12 requirements of the request for proposal process set forth in this section and only if they 13 14 generate either a paper ballot or a paper record by which voters may verify their votes 15 before casting them and which provides a backup means of counting the vote that the voter casts.
-Those voting systems may include optical scan and direct record electronic 16 (DRE) voting systems.
-In consultation with the Office of Information Technology 17 Services, the State Board shall develop the requests for proposal subject to the 18 provisions of this Chapter and other applicable State laws.
-Among other requirements, 19 20 the request for proposal shall require at least all of the following elements:
+The State Board of Elections shall certify optical scan voting systems, optical 12 scan with ballot markers voting systems, and direct record electronic voting systems if 13 14 any of those systems meet all applicable requirements of federal and State law.
+The State Board may certify additional voting systems only if they meet the requirements of 15 the request for proposal process set forth in this section and only if they generate either 16 a paper ballot or a paper record by which voters may verify their votes before casting 17 them and which provides a backup means of counting the vote that the voter casts.
+18 Those voting systems may include optical scan and direct record electronic (DRE) 19 voting systems.
+In consultation with the Office of Information Technology Services, the 20 State Board shall develop the requests for proposal subject to the provisions of this 21 Chapter and other applicable State laws.
+Among other requirements, the request for 22 23 proposal shall require at least all of the following elements: 24